What Does it Take to Be a Bioinformatics Technician?

 - Perform routine system administrative functions, such as troubleshooting, back-ups, or upgrades.

-When polled, Bioinformatics Technicians say the following skills are most frequently used in their jobs:
+Bioinformatics Technicians state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.